bradleyramos/dataviz-A3/readme.md

 ```bash
 watchify chart.js -o bundle.js
 ```
-Once you have watchify and your http server running, changes made in chart.js will automaticlaly be re-bundled in bundle.js (which includes the package for API requests) and display on your browser.
+Once you have watchify and your http server running, changes made in chart.js will automatically re-bundle in bundle.js (which includes the package for API requests) and display on your browser.